Trustpilot

 It is strongly recommended that you are vaccinated against Hepatitis A and B, rabies and tuberculosis.
 These are entirely optional (at your own risk) as these diseases do occur in Thailand but have not occurred at the centre.
 Please follow your doctor’s advice.

 There are medical facilities approximately 30 minutes from the project site.
-Larger hospitals can be found within 3 hours drive.
+Larger hospitals can be found within 1.5 – 3 hours drive.

 The centre is in a very secure and safe area and a full safety briefing will be given upon arrival.
 There is a safe on site for storing valuables.
 You will be sharing on-site accommodation with other volunteers and the coordinators live on site too.
-This is a hands off project, except with the elephants, and you will be fully trained for all aspects of the role.

-There is intermittent access to wifi at the sanctuary, however this is neither reliable nor fast.
-Many volunteers buy a local SIM card to access data on the move.
+There is good WiFi at the sanctuary in the communal area.
+Many volunteers buy an eSIM card to access data on the move.

-There is mobile phone signal at the centre and you can receive incoming emergency calls at the centre too
+There is mobile phone signal at the centre and you can receive incoming emergency calls at the centre too.

 Thailand is 7 hours ahead of GMT (GMT+7)